twilight-goose/Mapping-Stations/README.md

 Next, you need to configure project structure and data paths.

 ### 4. Configuring Project Structure and Data Paths
+In addition to Mapping-Stations, you will need [this fork](https://github.com/twilight-goose/Watershed_Delineation/tree/patch-1) of the Watershed_Delineation repository created by [Kasope Okubadejo](https://github.com/kokubadejo).
+Omitting most of the files included in the repositories, the downloaded data and watershed delineation repository should be structured and named as follows if you do not intend to change file paths within scripts.
 ```
 <project_folder>
     | data